 Looking back . . . .

-During the late 1950s, the idea for a "Research Park" along the Durham-Wake county border was in its infancy.
-When the Research Triangle Park (RTP) was created, the need quickly became apparent for coordination of its development with the surrounding cities, towns and counties.
+In the late 1950s, the idea for a "Research Park" along the Durham-Wake county border was in its infancy.
+Once the Research Triangle Park (RTP) was created, the need for coordination of its development with the surrounding cities, towns and counties became quickly apparent.
 Pearson Stewart, then chief planner for RTP, proposed the creation of the Research Triangle Regional Planning Commission.
 In September 1959, Governor Luther Hodges hosted an organizational meeting among representatives from Durham, Orange and Wake counties, the cities of Durham and Raleigh, and the town of Chapel Hill.
 These local governments formed the Research Triangle Regional Planning Commission, naming Pearson Stewart as its secretary.

 During the 1960s, interest in regional issues increased in North Carolina.
 This interest was associated with the many federal grant programs flourishing at the time, the need for administration of the A-95 review process for federal programs, the necessity to coordinate federal/state/local government projects, and the wisdom in promoting regional cooperation.